mattriley/agile-avatars/README.md

 ### ❖ config

-Provides application configuration as a POJSO (plain old JavaScript object).

-Config is loaded early during [initialisation](#initialisation).
-Most modules depend on config.
+Provides _static application config_ as a plain JavaScript object, including default state used to initialise the state stores.
+Config is loaded at [boot](#booting) time.

 <details >
 <summary>src/config/config.js</summary>